SeldonIO/seldon-core/docs-gb/architecture/README.md

 The core components are:

+### Scheduler (control plane)
-* Scheduler (control plane): manages the load and unload of Models, Pipelines and Experiments.
+This service manages the load and unload of Models, Pipelines and Experiments.

+### Agent (control plane)
-* Agent (control plane): manages the load and unload of models on a server and access to the server over REST/gRPC.
+This service manages the load and unload of models on a server and access to the server over REST/gRPC.

+### Pipeline Gateway (data plane)
-* Pipeline gateway (data plane): handles REST/gRPC calls to pipelines.
+This service handles REST/gRPC calls to pipelines.

+### Dataflow Engine (data plane)
-* Dataflow engine (data plane): handles the flow of data between components in a pipeline, using Kafka Streams.
+This service handles the flow of data between components in a pipeline, using Kafka Streams.

+### Model Gateway (data plane)
-* Model gateway (data plane): handles the flow of data from models to inference requests on servers and passes on the responses.
+This service handles the flow of data from models to inference requests on servers and passes on the responses.

+### Envoy (data plane)
-* Envoy (data plane): manages the proxying of requests to the correct servers including load balancing.
+This service manages the proxying of requests to the correct servers including load balancing.

+{% hint style="info" %}
-All the above are Kubernetes agnostic and can run locally, e.g. on Docker Compose.
+**Note**: All the above are Kubernetes agnostic and can run locally, e.g. on Docker Compose.
+{% endhint %}

+### Controller (control plane)
 We also provide a Kubernetes Operator to allow Kubernetes usage.
 This is implemented in Controller Manager micro service, which manages CRDs reconciliation with Scheduler.